mjon/WildCounts/_docs/methods/wildcounts-shorthand-intro.md

 </figure>
 </div>

-I built a [Filemaker Go app](../wildcounts-app-FilemakerGo/) for my iPhone that automatically stores the time, date, and location for every one of these shorthand observations.
-I then import that file into my computer and everything gets automatically translated out into separate fields in my database.

-That tech stuff is optional though.
-When I first started developing this shorthand, it was written on paper, as observations made along standard routes between timed landmarks.
-Writing down shorthand code like this was also the quickest way I'd found to do things with paper.

 I use a few other letters and keyboard characters to code for other important features of my observations.

 <table class="table table-striped table-hover ">